jpescada/lock-screen-test-app/README.md

 # Lock Screen Test App

-This app was created as a technical test for a role of fullstack developer with frontend focus.
+This app was created as a live coding technical test for a role of fullstack developer with frontend focus.
 The goal was to build a lock screen for a web app using React, with an emphasis on writing clean, modular code using CSS and TypeScript.

+🐞 Most of the requirements were delivered within the test timeframe but some had bugs 😬, so the code in this repository is a version revised after the test concluded.

 📋 Some of the requirements were:
 - The app should display a keypad with numbers from 0 to 9 and "X";